|

 Lettres, Honorary Doctorate of Philosophy, Tel Aviv University; and the

-collections is exhibited in major museums throughout the world.
-Selected
+is exhibited in major museums throughout the world.
+Selected serigraph

-serigraph suites such at the one displayed below have most recently been
+suites such at the one displayed below have most recently been exhibited

 |